HpuBioinformatics/WTDFold/README.md

-# FWUFold: A Frequency-Wavelet Enhanced U-Net Architecture for Accurate RNA Secondary Structure Prediction.
+# WTDFold: An RNA Secondary Structure Prediction Method based on Wavelet Transform and Deep Learning.
 ## Abstract
 The precise prediction of RNA secondary structures is vital for unlocking their biological functions, yet conventional models face a major performance bottleneck when dealing with complex long-range dependencies and multi-scale features.
-To bridge this gap, we introduce FWUFold, a cutting-edge deep learning framework.
-FWUFold fuses the Discrete Wavelet Transform (DWT) into the pipeline of the classic U-Net.
+To bridge this gap, we introduce WTDFold, a cutting-edge deep learning framework.
+WTDFold fuses the Discrete Wavelet Transform (DWT) into the pipeline of the classic U-Net.
 By breaking down intricate RNA sequences into multi-resolution frequency components, it vastly empowers the model to capture sharp structural boundaries and long-distance base pairs.

 ## Prerequisites
 --python >= 3.9